halturin/mx/README.md

 ## Overview

+Universal OTP message broker features:
+* create channels (pub/sub)
+* pools (workers queue)
-Universal OTP message broker allows to create channels (pub/sub), pools, mixing it (pool of channels, channel of pools) and even create crazy complex messaging (something like: pool of [pool of [...], clients, channels of [...]]).
+* mixing it (pool of channels, channel of pools... etc.)

-You can set priority for message processing (range: 1..10).
+* send messages with specify priority of delivering messages (range: 1..10)

-Pool has 3 balance methods: rr(round robin), hash (by erlang:phash(Message, lenth(Pool))), random.
+* pool has 3 balance methods: rr(round robin), hash (by erlang:phash(Message, lenth(Pool))), random

-Message can be deferred on:
+* defer message delivering in case of
     - exceed the queue limit (10000) and receiver has the 'true' in 'defer' option.
     - client has 'offline' state and the 'defer' option is set to 'true'

-Using 'async' Client option allows you control the delivery process.
+* 'async' Client option allows you control the delivery process.
 Default value of this option is 'true'.

 ## Distributed mode